aws/sagemaker-hyperpod-training-adapter-for-nemo/.github/pull_request_template.md

+## Description

+### Motivation
+Explain the motivation

+### Changes
+* List your changes

+### Testing
+Explain how the changes were tested

 ## Merge Checklist
 Put an x in the boxes that apply.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your pull request.

-### Motivation
-Explain the motivation

-### Changes
-* List your changes

 ### General
  - [ ] I have read the [CONTRIBUTING](https://github.com/aws/private-sagemaker-training-adapter-for-nemo-staging/blob/main/CONTRIBUTING.md) doc